YanLin-Quinne/YanLin-Quinne/README.md

 ### 🎓 About Me
-I am a fully-funded PhD student in Artificial Intelligence (deferring to Spring 2025 due to health reasons).
+I am a fully-funded PhD student in Computer Science (deferring to Spring 2025 due to health reasons).
 During the 2024 PhD application season, I was awarded six scholarships (International student fee rate, with UKRI stipend, see Honors & awards column) from top UK universities, all ranked within the QS top 20-150 globally and members of the prestigious Russell Group.
 Many thanks:)

 I received a Bachelor's degree in Economics from universities in mainland China and Taiwan (Because of my excellent undergraduate performance, I was selected to go to Taiwan for an exchange program in my junior year).

 After working for three years at one of China's top-four banks and a top-ten securities firm, I pursued a Master's degree in Data Science at Durham University, graduating with an average grade of 78%.
+I am a student member of IEEE.

 Currently, I am focusing on Natural Language Processing, aiming to leverage my unique background in finance and data science to drive innovative research and applications in AI.